rileymckenna/portaldocs/portal-sdk/generated/top-extensions-getting-started.md

 If you are building an extension for an Azure service then it's likely you have built a resource provider that exposes a top-level resource (e.g. Virtual Machine, Storage account).

 If that's the case then the resource menu blade is a great starting point.
-The idea is that after the user selects a particular resource from the browse experience they land on a menu blade that has a mixture of standard resource features (e.g. activity log, role based access control, Support, etc) and service-specific features (e.g. Tables in a storage account).
+The idea is that after the user selects a particular resource from the

+experience they land on a menu blade that has a mixture of standard resource features (e.g. activity log, role based access control, Support, etc) and service-specific features (e.g. Tables in a storage account).
 This section walks through the basics.

 Click on your resource from within the browse list it will open the resource menu blade as we previously learned in `Browse.pdl` from `AzurePortalExtension1` this action will open `ResourceOverviewBlade`.